Sexual function

-Sexual function is how the body reacts in different stages of the sexual response cycle, it is defined as an individual's ability to react sexually or to experience pleasure sexually.
+Sexual function is how the body reacts in different stages of the sexual response cycle.
+It is defined as the ability of an individual to react sexually or to experience sexual pleasure.

+Assessment

-Relevant aspects of sexual function are defined on the basis of a modified version of Masters and Johnson's work.
-The aspects of sexual function defined as being relevant to the assessment include sexual desire, erection, orgasm and ejaculation.
+Relevant aspects of sexual function are described on the basis of a modified version of Masters and Johnson's work.
+The aspects of sexual function determined as being relevant to the assessment include; sexual desire, erection, orgasm and ejaculation.
 Guidelines for assessing sexual function are suggested and divided into four stages:

 Stage 1 deals with the documentation of the defined aspects of sexual function.
 The main questions are: